russellbits/Writing/Fiction/03.novellas/01.ways-of-being-in-the-world/06.being-forever/story.md

 # Being Forever

+## A brief story by Russell Warner

 When I open my eyes, the architecture surrounding me surprises in an astounding way.
 It is ethereal, foreign and utterly strange.
 It doesn't even stand still somehow.
 I remember falling asleep on a comfortable bed.
-Then, given the view, I think of myself diving off the coast of Belize in the [The Great Blue Hole](https://en.wikipedia.org/wiki/Great_Blue_Hole) where everything is moving and everything appears to be alive.
-It is an anamoly on planet Earth—the Great Blue Hole.
+Then, given the view, I think of myself diving off the coast of Belize to the The Great Blue Hole where everything was moving and everything appeared to be alive.
+It is an anomaly on planet Earth—the Great Blue Hole.
 There is nothing else like it.
 And briefly, being able to remember that, makes me—whose own name I cannot remember—calm.
 But as I look about, without the darkness of the ocean, everything around me appears to be in motion in the same way.
 I know that the world I knew was not like this, but I can't remember that place.

 Not long after I open my eyes, a "woman" comes to me.
 I say "woman" because she seems a ghost, ethereal, transparent.
-She seems familiar, but again, I cannot remember her, if I should.
+She seems familiar, but again, I cannot remember her.
 She says her name is Echo and she explains to me that I am from the twenty-first century; says that due to some unusual circumstances of law and technology, I am quite unique among humans.

-Still confused, still, frankly, I relish this fact upon hearing it; despite an underpinning in me to downplay my ego, because my mother raised me right, it causes some intrinsic wellspring of pride to rise up.
+Still confused, frankly, I relish this fact upon hearing it; despite an underpinning in me to downplay my ego, because my mother raised me right, it causes some intrinsic wellspring of pride to rise up.
 That I am unique among humans is no great surprise to me, despite not knowing who I am.
-I feel that I struggled for years to create, to utilize my being, to make something truly great, and there is something in her words that resonates with me when she says that it is a strange intersection of Law and Technology that has placed me in this unusual predicament.
+I feel that I struggled for years to create, to utilize my being, to make a new institution.
+There is something in her words that resonates with me when she says that it is a strange intersection of law and technology that has placed me in this predicament.
 I can remember that my early studies in life were in socio-economic areas, striving to prove something about humanity itself, though I cannot remember what the nature of the pursuit was.
-Was I a lawyer, a professor, a programmer?
+Was I a lawyer, a professor, a politician?
 It won't come to me.

 I ask Echo, "Can you tell me what I do?"